 Line is the Chair of the Palestinian Committee in Norway.
 Earlier, she worked as Middle East advisor at Norwegian People’s Aid and advisor for Norwegian Organization for Asylum Seekers (NOAS), and has served as board member of NORWAC and Utviklingsfondet.
 Line holds a Master’s degree in Middle Eastern Studies from the University of Oslo.

 Nadim Khoury is a Palestinian scholar that grew up in Jerusalem and Bethlehem.
 He holds a PhD in Political theory from the University of Virginia and an MA in philosophy from the University of Charles-de-Gaulle Lille 3, in France.
 He is currently an Associate Professor in International Studies at Lillehammer University College and Associate Professor 2 in Peace and Conflict at Bjørknes University College, Oslo.
 Before coming to Norway, Nadim taught at Al-Quds University in occupied Jerusalem.
-His research interests include the history of political theory, nationalism, the politics of memory, and the Israeli-Palestinian conflict.
+His research interests include the history of political theory, nationalism, the politics of memory, and Palestine/Israel.

 Andreas is the Artistic Director at the House of Literature (Litteraturhuset) in Oslo, Norway, where he has since 2009 curated the annual International Saladin Days.
 Andreas is the author of one non-fiction book about food and labour (Kjøkkenveien.
 En bok om mat og arbeid, Forlaget Press 2019).
 He is currently on leave from his position at Litteraturhuset to serve as political advisor in the Norwegian Parliament (Stortinget) for the Red party.